Spanish for Social Workers: 5 Resources for Bridging the Language Gap

 4. “Outreach Spanish”

-Author: William C Harvey
+Author: William C. Harvey

-If you are trying to make yourself more accessible by learning Spanish, this is a good resource to use.
+If you’re trying to make yourself more accessible by learning Spanish, this is a good resource to use.
 This book is intended for anyone who works in the social work field or simply cares about other human beings.
 The book will give you the vocabulary you need to reach out in Spanish to anyone who needs the extra help.

 The book offers a bilingual Spanish-English glossary, a list of regular and irregular verbs and a collection of shortcuts to make your learning experience go smoothly.